Hydramaze/hydramaze-frontend/README.md

 4 - Go to your local git project directory and start a Terminal or Command there.
 After run:

-bower install
-* It will take download of bower dependencies

 npm install
-* It will take download of node dependencies
+* It will download of node dependencies and after it will download the bower dependencies as well

-5 - Some important tasks:
+5 - Running the project:

-* (In progress) gulp build - It will generate a "dist" folder with all files on a deliverable structure.
-* gulp start - It will start a local server with watching files (a real-time changes/creation watch)
+* In root folder, run: gulp start
+A local server will be started with a watching files (a real-time changes/creation watch).
+Access it on http://localhost:8081
-* (In progress) gulp clear - Delete a "dist" and ".tmp" folders